 Useful Information for Travelers

 A data plan with internet is essential for me as a travel blogger.
 Many budget guesthouses in Kolkata do not have WiFi and internet cafes are not common.
-My first day, I went hunting for a place to buy SIM cards.
-While my hotel was keen to offer advice about getting a SIM from the shop around the corner, it was actually not easy to find and then it wasn’t open.
+My first day, I went shopping for a place to buy SIM cards.
+While my hotel was keen to offer advice about getting a SIM from the shop around the corner, it was actually not easy to find.
 So I went to the official Vodaphone store on Esplanade street.
 It’s a few blocks from the subway and near a tech mart on the corner.
-Read more about Getting an Indian SIM and mobile hotspots, USB internet sticks, etc.

-There’s many things which give Kolkata its charm and character.
-In It’s by far one of my favorite cities now and when you watch this video, hopefully you’ll see why.
+There are many things that give Kolkata its charm and character.
+It’s by far one of my favorite cities, but as I mentioned I was initially intimidated visiting here.

 Getting Around Kolkata